-Passion Rx -- Potent natural sex booster for men and women with Ayurvedic herbs.
+Passion Rx is a potent natural sex booster for men and women with Ayurvedic herbs.
 The nutrients and herbal extracts in include Ashwagandha, Catuaba bark, Choline, Cnidium, Coleus forskohlii, Damiana, DMAE, Horny goat weed extract, Maca, Muira puama, Passion flower, Rehmannia, Rhodiola, Shilajit, Tribulus terrestris, and Tongkat ali.
-We have another type with yohimbe.
+We have another version with yohimbe.

 Arthritis and osteoarthritis formula